Hungary Exchange Program

 - Housing is in the Collégium, sharing a room with 1 or 2 Hungarian roommates.
 The hall has a male and female wing, each with a kitchen for preparing meals.

-- Costs: Beloit College tuition, room and board, the Beloit activities fee and a $50 overseas administrative fee.
+- Costs: Beloit College tuition, room, the Beloit activities fee, $50 overseas administrative fee, and a $90 wellness fee.
 Students are responsible for bearing the costs of their own meals while in Hungary.

 - A course in Hungarian language and culture offered at Beloit before studying in Hungary is strongly recommended.